simon-icg/ICG-Dev-Switcher/README.md

 # 🛠️ ICG Dev Tools & Security Audit

 A comprehensive Chrome Extension for the ICG development team.
-This tool combines environment switching with deep technical auditing capabilities.
+This tool combines environment switching with deep technical auditing and visual debugging capabilities.

 ## 🚀 Features